romland/itemLens/README.md

 ### Scanning collections
 `Tip: count the items before scanning.
 Gives you an idea if you had a good enough picture`

+*Side note: It did not take me more than an hour or two to scan 16 cardboard boxes full of books.
+The unpacking and packing the books back into the box was the time-consuming part.*

 ### Bulk Import & The Comparison Lens (Set Operations)